 Eyal Segal: Yeah.
 So, yeah, so we should really follow this, this story as well, the story of what happens on the train and not just the story of what happened in Kamenka.
 So, but, but, I mean, generally really there are like two levels of narrative interest running side by side in this story, there's interest in what takes place on the train, which develops alongside the interest of what is generated by the content of the story told by the Jew from Kamenka.

 Jim Phelan: And the pauses, and the storytelling, you know, when Aleichem sort of, you know, features that story, the dramatization, right?
-There are coming sort of critical points, right?
+There are coming in sort of critical points, right?
 So he pauses after Kivke is safely escorted to Austria, right, and then he pauses again, after the first one.

 It's like he knows that he's building suspense, and so we've got a pause and then we get commentary on how the passengers are reacting to this, right?
 When he goes to check on, you know, how much more time do they have, right, and he's not in their company, then they start [00:44:00] competing with, with their stories, which are kind of imitations of what his story is.

 Eyal Segal: Yeah.
-So, these things that you mentioned are really like, important points of stages in this plot of what happens the train, and from what you already said, I think it's, it's clear that this plot revolves around the theme of storytelling and the relationship between the narrator and his audience.
+So, these things that you mentioned are really like, important points or stages in this plot of what happens the train, and from what you already said, I think it's, it's clear that this plot revolves around the theme of storytelling and the relationship between the narrator and his audience.

 So, it definitely has a metafictional nature.
 One might call it a story, a story about the power of storytelling.